 Family ties brought them to North Carolina in 1997, and Revival was born a short time later when Joe and Jodie became vendors at the N.C.
 State Fairgrounds Flea Market.
-Revival became the largest vendor at the market for many years, and customers and friends made at the market are still among the most loyal, with multiple generations of families becoming shoppers.
-As Revival continued to grow, the decision was made to expand to the current Capital Boulevard showroom, which also afforded a larger warehouse space, allowing them to consolidate into this one central location.
+Revival was the largest vendor at the market for many years, and customers and friends made there are still among the most loyal, with multiple generations of families becoming shoppers.
+As Revival continued to grow, the decision was made to expand to the current Capital Boulevard location.

-And no back-story of Revival would be complete without mention of our shop cats and mascots—Maxie and Parrish.
-Probably the most photographed cats in Raleigh, the sisters have been fixtures in the showroom since its opening.
-Always ready to greet customers (unless napping!), the talkative girls are happy to accept (and demand!) attention.
-Bella, the latest addition, is a small but spunky cockapoo puppy.
-She has wormed her way into everyone’s heart at Revival and proven herself a worthy Revival mascot on the road, having already been to several antique shows throughout the northeast.
+And no back-story of Revival would be complete without mention of Bella, the latest addition, a small but spunky cockapoo puppy.
+She has wormed her way into everyone’s heart at Revival and proven herself a worthy mascot on the road, having been to many antique shows throughout the northeast.

 Loyal customers are the backbone of any small business, and we thank you for taking the time to learn more about Revival.
-We encourage you to shop local whenever possible and look forward to your next visit!!
+We encourage you to shop small and local whenever possible and look forward to your next visit!